 Briefly describe your website project and your key objectives.

-2. Solidify your KPIs
+2. Solidify your Key Performance Indicators

-KP-what?
-Key performance indicators.
 List out quantifiable targets you can set for your website that you will be able to report on.
 See our great data science article for more information.

 3. Define your audience